Visiting the Sculpture Garden at the Museum of Sonoma County

 Housed in the historic 1910 post office building in downtown Santa Rosa, the history section displays the regional history of the North San Francisco Bay Area, with extensive collections documenting the region's rich land and history.

 Immediately to the east in a renovated warehouse, the art gallery presents national and international exhibitions of modern contemporary art; its collection features artists who have lived and worked in Northern California.

-Created by landscape architect and museum board member Frederic Warnecke, the garden subtly echoes elements of the Sonoma County landscape — grass, bushes, rolling hills, towering redwoods — as a setting for about a dozen large-scale pieces by California artists.
+Created by landscape architect and museum board member Frederic Warnecke, the sculpture garden subtly echoes elements of the Sonoma County landscape — grass, bushes, rolling hills, towering redwoods — as a setting for about a dozen large-scale pieces by California artists.

 You'll find sculptures nestled at the feet of giant redwood trees, and a crushed rock path leading to a wide range of artwork.
-(Those with mobility issues can ask at the front desk to have a ground-level gate opened for easier access; there's an outdoor lift to get inside the machine, which has a long flight of front steps.)
+(Those with mobility issues can ask at the front desk to have a ground-level gate opened for easier access; there's an outdoor lift to get inside the museum, which has a long flight of front steps.)

 From Mario Uribe's steel-and-cactus "Peace Tree" to Bruce Johnson's 16-foot-tall "Sequoia" featuring old-growth redwood, copper, and slate, this is art you can walk around, and through.
 Benches are scattered here and there, for those who want to sit and contemplate.

 The sculpture garden is a small artistic oasis in downtown Santa Rosa, which is filled with vibrant life.
-Across the street from the museums you'll find the Santa Rosa Plaza shopping center, and Old Courthouse Square at the corner of Santa Rosa Avenue and Fourth Street is just a few blocks away.
+Across the street from the museum you'll find the Santa Rosa Plaza shopping center, and Courthouse Square at the corner of Santa Rosa Avenue and Fourth Street is just a few blocks away.

 Written by Sonoma Insider Patricia Lynn Henley.